joshuad31/TandaPay-Simulation/READMErx.md

 **SyFunc4 input:** UsRec4, UsRec8, and UsRec11

-- If UsRec4 = 1, 2, or 3 and UsRec8 = Paid, then complete the following:
+1. If UsRec4 = 1, 2, or 3 and UsRec8 = Paid, then:
 	- Assign UsRec8 = Paid-Invalid
 	- Assign UsRec5 = Invalid
 	- Assign UsRec10 = UsRec11
 	- Increase SyRec6 by 1
 	- Continue to Path 1.
-- If UsRec4 = 4, 5, 6, or 7, then continue to Path 1.
+2. If UsRec4 = 4, 5, 6, or 7, then:
+	- continue to Path 1.

 _Path 1_

 **Initial check:** Is the simulation currently on Period 1?

+1. If yes, then:
-- If yes, then advance to SyFunc5.
+	- Advance to SyFunc5.
 	- Advance (copy) values in current System Record row to finalize stage Period 0.
+2. If no, then:
-- If no, then period = x advance to SyFunc6
+	- period = x advance to SyFunc6
 	- Advance (copy) values in current System Record row to Reorg Stage Period x row.

 #### SyFunc5 Detailed Description